pabloroca/slim3-apiratelimit-middleware/README.md

 });
 ```

-**Notes**: beware that you need to have a task who deletes periodically the xrequests table.
-You can use the Event Scheduler https://dev.mysql.com/doc/refman/5.7/en/event-scheduler.html or a cron job.
+**Notes**: beware that you need to have an event who deletes periodically the xrequests table.
+You can use the MySQL Event Scheduler https://dev.mysql.com/doc/refman/5.7/en/event-scheduler.html or a cron job.